edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 For instructions specific to a device, refer to Ubuntu Core section [here](https://ubuntu.com/download/iot); for example: [Intel NUC](https://ubuntu.com/download/intel-nuc).

 Once the boot is complete, it will prompt for the email address of your [Ubuntu SSO account](https://login.ubuntu.com/) to deploy your [SSH public keys](https://login.ubuntu.com/ssh-keys).
-This manual step can be avoided by adding a [system user](https://ubuntu.com/core/docs/system-user).
+This is done with the help of a program called `console-conf`.
+Read [here](https://ubuntu.com/core/docs/system-user) to know how this manual step looks like and how it can be automated.

 Instead of flashing and installing the OS on actual hardware, we will continue this guide using an Emulator.
 Every other step will be similar to when image is flashed and installed on actual hardware.